parth-tomar/space-calendar/README.md

 ## License

-MIT — do whatever you want with it.
+[MIT License](LICENSE) — do whatever you want with it.
 A star ⭐ is appreciated.

 ---